 Make safety a priority – all year long and at every age

 Take special care to keep loose change out of reach.
-Pennies, nickels, dimes and quarters make up the most objects that are swallowed by children and need to be removed with surgery.
+Pennies, nickels, dimes and quarters make up the most common objects children swallow and need to be removed with surgery.

 It's also important to remember that emergencies can happen in the blink of an eye.
 Never leave your little one unattended – even if you're just running into the next room or heading to the bathroom.

-One final piece of advice from Dr. Medina is to keep up the conversation with children all through their teenage years, too, about the dangers of swallowing anything that's not food.
+One final piece of advice is to keep up the conversation with children all through their teenage years, too, about the dangers of swallowing anything that's not food.

 The Pediatric Gastroenterology program at Children's Health offers minimally invasive diagnostic techniques and the latest treatments to deliver peace of mind to parents and children.
 Learn more about the gastroenterology program and services.